 There are two one-way methods of time calibration designed by onboard computer, centralized time calibration and uniform time calibration.
 In centralized time calibration, the time difference between ground system and probe is calculated by the ground station, and transmitted upward to the probe.
 After receiving the command, the probe make a one-time correction to synchronize the onboard time with the ground system time.
 In uniform time calibration, the onboard time is periodically set up or set down a certain amount by the ground command.
 The period of calibration is defined in the command.

 In the task, the centralized time calibration mode is used.
 The time code is inserted into the fixed position of the downlink telemetry frame by the onboard computer.
 After the downlink data is received by the ground station, the time code is extracted and the received time is recorded.
 When calculating the time difference, signal transmission delay, ground equipment processing delay and computer processing delay are deducted according to the time model.
-During missions, time correction is performed before important missions or periodically based on statistical time differences to synchronize on-board time with ground time.
+During missions, time correction is performed before important missions or periodically based on statistical time differences to synchronize onboard time with ground time.

 Time Synchronization